mvysny/ktgpio-example-app/README.md

 https://raspberrypi.stackexchange.com/questions/40105/access-gpio-pins-without-root-no-access-to-dev-mem-try-running-as-root
 for more details.
 Simply run the binary with `sudo` and you should be fine.

+## Development

+Simply download Intellij IDEA (Community Edition is enough) in order to develop this example app further.
+Intellij offers amazing autocomplete capabilities, it's definitely worth a try.

+The development cycle is as follows:

+1. Make changes to the example app
+2. Build new binary by running `./gradlew`
+3. scp it to your RPI
+4. Run it in your RPI
+5. Goto 1

 ## Compiling a 32bit binary

 This project by default builds a 64bit binary for arm64.
 If you are running a 32bit Linux